brandonleehs/SC1015-proj/README.md

 # SC1015 Mini-Project
-This is the SC1015 mini project for Team2, Lab Group FCEE
+This is the SC1015 Mini-Project for Team2, Lab Group FCEE.

 ## About

-We will be focusing on the realm of heart disease and its associated diagnostic biomarkers for our project.\
+We will be focusing on the realm of heart disease and its associated diagnostic biomarkers for our project.

 We will be utilising the [Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset) by David Lapp on Kaggle for our project purposes.

 ## Problem definition

 Given diagnostic biomarkers for a patient, are we able to accurately identify if a patient has heart disease or not?

 ## Project Walkthrough